 Trim the excess fabric.

-Now sew piping onto cushion fabric, using your zipper foot and sewing along the piping.
+Now sew piping onto cushion fabric, using your zipper foot and sewing along with the piping.
 TIP: Again do not sew as close as possible to piping, just next to it.

 Now you are done with the piping step of making a slipcover!